oracle-livelabs/security/data-safe/cli/cli.md

 ## Task 4: Create an SH file

+Create an SH file to hold all of your commands that you have in your local text file.
+Be sure to use your own values for the variables.

 1. In Cloud Shell, open the vi editor and create a file called `example.sh`.

     ```text